mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 ## Setting up the local development environment

-You will need a MindSphere Account to setup the development environment.
+You will need a Insights Hub Account to setup the development environment.
 If you don't have an account yet, you can [register here for a free account](https://siemens.mindsphere.io/en/start). (that is free as in a beer :)

 ### Executing unit tests